Columbus

 What did we say last year about the Columbus region?

-As a durable goods manufacturing-based economy, the Columbus MSA experienced significant economic volatility due to global supply chain issues and fluctuations in consumer spending related to the pandemic.
-Columbus concluded 2022 with lower annual average unemployment than 2021.
-During 2023, the unemployment rate moved to 3.0% or higher during five of the first eight months.
-Current expectations are for local economic output to increase during 2023 in light of vehicle production and sales projections.
+Columbus concluded 2023 with higher unemployment than 2022.
+During 2024, the unemployment rate was 3.4% or higher for all but one of the first nine months of the year.
+Current expectations are for local economic output to increase during 2024 in light of vehicle production and sales projections.

-Columbus may experience declining real GDP between 2.0% and 5.0%, similar to the 2013-2016 time period.
-Weakness in the automotive and durable goods sector, fueled by continued supply chain issues and high interest rates, combined with declining consumer confidence, would be key to this scenario.
+Columbus may experience flat to slightly higher real GDP growth between 0.0% and 2.0% in 2025.
+Weakness in the automotive and durable goods sector, fueled by continuing high interest rates combined with low consumer confidence, may be key to this scenario.

-Unemployment may increase to between 4.0% and 5.0% in 2024 due to slack in the manufacturing sector and the addition of up to 1,500 new entrants into the job market.
-In this scenario, the number of employed is expected to decrease by between 0 and 1,000 in 2024.
-We expect this economic weakening to materialize in the first half of 2024.
+Unemployment may increase slightly to between 4.0% and 4.5% in 2025 due to potential slack in the manufacturing sector and the net addition of up to 500 new entrants into the job market.
+In this scenario, the number of employed is expected to decrease by between 0 and 300 in 2025.

 Read the full Columbus article »